You are here

 Department of Music

 The Annual Piano Day, hosted by the UMD Department of Music, welcomes pre-college piano students to our campus!
-The whole-day event is filled with fun educational activities.
-Together with Dr. Asami Hagiwara, Assistant Professor of Piano at UMD, students will prepare a Monster Piano Concert; students perform ensemble repertoire as a large group like a choir or orchestra using multiple pianos on the stage of the Weber Hall.
-In addition to rehearsals, masterclasses, and performances, our guest artist, Dr. Jacob Ertl (Assistant Professor of Piano at Nazareth College) will give a guest artist concert on Friday evening and a lecture during the Piano Day event.
+The entire day-long event will be filled with fun educational activities.
+Together with Dr. Asami Hagiwara, Assistant Professor of Piano at UMD, students will prepare a Monster Piano Concert where they will perform ensemble repertoire as a large group like a choir or orchestra using multiple pianos.
+This event will take place on the stage of the Weber Music Hall as a final event of the day at 3pm.
+In addition to rehearsals, masterclasses, an improvisation session, and a final student concert, our guest artist Dr. Christine Tithecott (Assistant Professor of Piano at Western University, London, Canada) will give a solo concert on Friday evening, March 27th at 6pm.

 Dr. Asami Hagiwara has been praised for her “tone-color palette of great warmth and nuanced richness” (Fuldaer Zeitung).
 Recent appearances include concerts in Austria, Canada, Finland, France, Germany, Italy, and the U.S.A.
 She has been invited to perform in music festivals including Joutseno Art Summer, Liszt-Garrison Festival, PIANALE International Academy, the Grieg Festival, Rebecca Penneys Piano Festival, and the Gilmore International Keyboard Festival.
 She is currently an Assistant Professor of Piano and the Chair of Piano Area at the University of Minnesota Duluth.